// Cloudhopper - mutable, not thread-safe

 smpp-core vs Cloudhopper

-A detailed comparison of modern smpp-core with the legacy Cloudhopper library
+A detailed comparison of modern smpp-core with the legacy Cloudhopper library.

-Why Compare?
+Why compare?

 Cloudhopper was the de facto Java SMPP library for over a decade.
 However, it was abandoned in 2015 and hasn't received updates since.
 As Java has evolved significantly (Java 8 → Java 21), developers need a modern alternative that leverages current language features and best practices.